sendgrid/docs/content/docs/help-support/sending-email/cross-platform-html-design.md

 ## Layout

 - **Avoid Using padding or margins**

-  - Outlook cannot support padding, and Hotmail cannot support margins
+  - Certain email clients don't support these formatting settings.
+For example, Outlook cannot support padding, and Hotmail cannot support margins.
-  - Especially problematic when added inside of a table in either mail client
+  - These can be especially problematic when added inside of a table in either mail client.

-- **Always use _inline _CSS**
+- **Always use inline CSS**
   - Most webmail clients (outlook.com, yahoo.com, gmail, etc) will strip CSS out when stripping the head and body tags.

-    - Have to render coding very carefully so it conforms to their already set HTML that you would view the message in.
+    - Make sure you render coding very carefully so it conforms to the email client's pre-set HTML.

 - **Avoid BR, HR, and height tags in your emails**

   - Every browser/client has their own default line height and will default to     this. most of the time.
   - Work around in next bullet point below.

 - **Use Tables to create general layout of email**

-  - Be sure that you set the width of each cell in the table
+  - Set the width of each cell in the table.

-    - Try to avoid cellspacing and padding
+    - Try to avoid cell spacing and padding.

 - **Always set a "doctype" in your code**
 - **Set wrapper reset styles in "wrapper div"**

   - This can override a browser or client's default styling of certain elements.
   - For more info - http://meyerweb.com/eric/thoughts/2007/05/01/reset-reloaded/

 - **Be aware of text and font changes per device (mobile especially) and browsers**

   - Mobile devices and different browsers may change the font styling to increase readability